fincura-ai/stedi-sdk-js/README.md

 # Stedi SDK for JavaScript/TypeScript

-An unofficial TypeScript SDK for [Stedi's EDI Platform and Healthcare APIs](https://www.stedi.com/docs/).
+TypeScript SDK for [Stedi's EDI Platform and Healthcare APIs](https://www.stedi.com/docs/).
 This library provides type-safe wrappers for Stedi's REST APIs, including eligibility checks, transaction management, provider enrollment, and payer lookups.

+> [!NOTE]
+> This is an unofficial third-party SDK for integrating with Stedi's EDI Platform and Healthcare APIs.
+It is not affiliated with or endorsed by Stedi.
+Learn more [about us](#about-us).

 [![npm version](https://img.shields.io/npm/v/@fincuratech/stedi-sdk-js.svg)](https://www.npmjs.com/package/@fincuratech/stedi-sdk-js)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.8-blue.svg)](https://www.typescriptlang.org/)